 These are a collection of TOK presentations from IBlieve grads to give you an insight into how your presentation could look!

-(Disclaimer: These are by no means the only paths you can take!
-Please do not copy any of the content on the post.
-Here is the IB’s Academic Honesty policy for reference.)
+Disclaimer: Please do not copy any of the content on the post.
+Here is the IB’s Academic Honesty policy for reference.

 Elena – Natural Sciences

 Real Life Situation: How does sense perception and reasoning influence the development of knowledge in natural sciences?

 Knowledge Question: The Flat Earth Theory: The theory that the Earth does not follow the conventional understanding of science that the Earth is globular in shape and rotates on an axis, instead conceptualizing the earth to be a plane or a disc.